Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

 \section{Findings}

 We organize our findings around six distinct challenges for inter-community governance.
-The first three sections focus on issues around information-seeking; the next two, on how relationships between communities are subsequently managed; and the final section, on questions around how interventions can be effective.
+The first three sections focus on issues around information-seeking about and from other communities; the next two, on how relationships between communities are subsequently managed; and the final section, on questions around how interventions can be effective.